 Until October 2017, a child of any age could marry in Connecticut with a probate judge’s approval.
 During the 2021 session, efforts to raise the age to 18, no exceptions, were unsuccessful.
 Read more.

-JPus joined forces with the Massachusetts Coalition to End Child Marriage and submitted testimony to increase the minimum age to wed from 16 to 18.
+JPus joined forces with the Massachusetts Coalition to End Child Marriage and successfully submitted testimony, increasing the minimum age to wed to 18.
 Read more.

 Sixteen year olds may marry in Maine.
 In 2021, the Justice of the Peace Association is joining forces with others to raise the age to 18 – no exceptions, but the bill died.
 Read more.